 Furthermore, Higher Education is changing quickly too, with tuition fees and student loans making the economic decision about whether to go to university a more difficult one than ever before.
 While the long-term financial benefits of a degree may no longer appear so enticing, young people are increasingly faced with the dilemma that many employers are, nevertheless, looking for graduates to fill vacancies.
 Finally, the options other than employment and Higher Education can need explanation, notably the possibility of apprenticeship.

-For all those reasons, Backwell Sixth Form places a high value on the information, support and guidance we offer our students.
-We dedicate much of the sessions in our tutor and assembly programme to future planning, we work closely with the Learning Partnership West and we have recently created the role of Sixth Form Student Advisor to guide individual students.
+For all these reasons, Backwell Sixth Form places a high value on the information, support and guidance we offer our students.
+They have access to dedicated careers advice, regular careers events and talks from industry experts.
+We dedicate much of the sessions in our tutor and assembly programme to future planning and we have a Sixth Form Student Adviser to guide individual students.

 Student Finance England www.gov.uk/student-finance

 For more apprenticeship and school leaver opportunities, please check out our Careers and Work Experience page (under Student Zone) on the school website.

 careersnearhere.com is a free resource for tutors, parents and for young people.
 It is supported by social media and it’s mobile friendly - so if the Wi-Fi is slow one day why not get out the mobiles and take a look?
 It provides simple signposting direct to local opportunities in a range of careers whether you are looking for volunteering , work experience or taster days to help guide future choices.